front-end-intermediate/session-1/readme.md

 nav.innerHTML = markup;
 ```

-Refactored using an arrow function:
+Refactor using an arrow function:

 ```js